spotlightpa/poor-richard/content/news/2022-12-07-SPLLGBTREG.md

 The Wolf administration, many Democratic lawmakers, and a number of LGBTQ advocacy groups are backing the proposal currently before the Independent Regulatory Review Commission, a state agency that oversees executive rulemaking.

-A group of Republican legislators have pushed back and said it usurps their authority to make laws.
+A group of Republican legislators has pushed back and said it usurps their authority to make laws.

 “While the General Assembly has yet to make these policy decisions, that should not be interpreted as an abdication of responsibility and thus a signal to a bureaucratic agency to pick up the task,” 11 Republican state senators wrote in <a href="http://www.irrc.state.pa.us/docs/3339/COMMENTS_LEGISLATIVE/3339%2006-07-22%20Sen%20Martin%20and%2010%20Senators.pdf">a June letter</a> to the review commission.
 “Without the General Assembly’s action to do so, the PHRC is attempting to circumvent the constitutional power and responsibility of the General Assembly.”

 Other opposition came from the Pennsylvania Catholic Conference, which <a href="http://www.irrc.state.pa.us/docs/3339/COMMENTS_PUBLIC/3339%2005-11-22%20PA%20CATHOLIC%20CONFERENCE.pdf">argued</a> in May that the rule would infringe on the religious freedom of those who believe “that God created each person either male or female” and “created marriage as sacred between one man and one woman.”

-In <a href="http://www.irrc.state.pa.us/docs/3339/COMMENTS_LEGISLATIVE/3339%2005-17-22%20REP%20DAN%20FRANKEL.pdf">a May letter</a> to the regulatory panel, state Rep. Dan Frankel (D., Allegheny) pushed back on claims that allowing LGBTQ people to file discrimination complaints unduly burdens businesses or religious organizations.
+In <a href="http://www.irrc.state.pa.us/docs/3339/COMMENTS_LEGISLATIVE/3339%2005-17-22%20REP%20DAN%20FRANKEL.pdf">a May letter</a> to the regulatory panel, State Rep. Dan Frankel (D., Allegheny) pushed back on claims that allowing LGBTQ people to file discrimination complaints unduly burdens businesses or religious organizations.
 He cited numbers from the commission that show just 42 out of 3,660 complaints filed from July 2020 until June 2021 were related to sexual orientation or gender identity.

 “While these protections are incredibly important, implementing them has not appeared to cause any crisis, including for small businesses or religious organizations,” Frankel wrote.